SIC-POVMs and orders of real quadratic fields: Introduction

 \subsection{Connection of SICs to algebraic number theory and class fields}

+In all currently known examples of exact SICs for $d \ne 3$ the coordinates of fiducial vectors of Weyl--Heisenberg SICs can be chosen to have all entries algebraic numbers.

 Recent work has connected SICs to explicit class field theory over real quadratic number fields.
-Appleby, Yadsan-Appleby, and Zauner \cite{AYZ13} discovered in 2013 that in all known examples, the algebraic number field $\E$ generated by the entries of the projections $\PPi[S]$ contained the quadratic field $K_d = \Q(\sqrt{(d+1)(d-3)})$, and Galois automorphisms often mapped SICs to new SICs.
-Moreover, they observed that $\E$ was an \textit{abelian} extension of $K_d$ in all known examples.
+Appleby, Yadsan-Appleby, and Zauner \cite{AYZ13} discovered in 2013 that in all (then) known examples (for $d \neq 3$), the algebraic number field $\E$ generated by the entries of the projections $\PPi(S)$ contains the quadratic field $K_d = \Q(\sqrt{(d+1)(d-3)})$, and Galois automorphisms often map SICs to new SICs.
+Moreover, they observed that (in all those cases) $\E$ is an \textit{abelian} extension of $K_d$.

-Such abelian Galois extensions are subfields of ray class fields over $K_d$.
 In 2016, Appleby, Flammia, McConnell, and Yard \cite{appleby1,appleby2} made explicit predictions relating the number fields generated by Weyl--Heisenberg SICs to ray class fields.
 Based on extensive data given in \cite[Prop.~1]{appleby1}, they formulated the following conjecture \cite[Conj.~2]{appleby1}.